clarkandrew/GitSmart/README.md

 ## Configuration

-COMIT can be configured using the following options:
+C0MIT can be configured using the following options:

 - **API Token**: Set the `AUTH_TOKEN` variable in `src/main.py` with your API token.
     ```python